FOSSASystems/FOSSASAT-2/docs/Communication Protocol.md

     - 0x04: store and forward frames
     - 0x08: NMEA log
     - 0x10: image storage (execution of this command will take several minutes)
+    - 0x20: ADCS parameters (all settings in persistent storage will be reset to the default values)
 - Response: none
 - Description: Wipes persistent storages.